linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 Table 13-6 provides a list of the 30 G-SIBs and the capital surcharge for each as of 2019.
 The number of G-SIBs can change over time, reflecting changes in the systemic importance of banks.
 The sample of banks to be assessed will be reviewed every three years, and the BIS also anticipates eventually expanding the surcharge to a wider group of financial institutions, including insurance companies and other nonbank financial institutions.[13]

-# FOREIGN VERSUS DOMESTIC REGULATION OF COMMERCIAL BANKS
+# Foreign versus Domestic Regulation of Commercial Banks

 As discussed earlier in this chapter, many of the product and geographic expansion barriers on U.S. commercial banks have recently been lowered.
 Despite the loosening of regulations, however, U.S. CBs are still subject to stricter regulations than CBs in many foreign countries.

-# Product Diversification Activities
+## Product Diversification Activities

 With the passage of the Financial Services Modernization Act of 1999, the range of non-bank product activities that U.S. banks are permitted to engage in is now more comparable to bank activities allowed in the major industrialized countries.

-# LG 13-5

-# Global or International Expansion Activities
+# ## Global or International Expansion Activities

 U.S. CBs have expanded into foreign countries through branches and subsidiaries; this has been reciprocated by the increased entrance of foreign CBs into U.S. financial service markets.

-# Eurodollar transaction
+**Eurodollar transaction**
 Any transaction involving dollars that takes place outside the United States.

 Regulations of U.S. Banks in Foreign Countries.
 Although some U.S. banking organizations such as Citigroup and JPMorgan Chase have had foreign offices since the beginning of the 20th century, the major phase of expansion began in the early 1960s following passage of the Overseas Direct Investment Control Act of 1964.
 This law restricted U.S. banks' ability to lend to U.S. corporations that wanted to make foreign investments.
 This law was eventually repealed, but it created incentives for U.S. banks to establish foreign offices to service the funding and other business needs of their U.S. clients in other countries.
 This offshore funding and lending in dollars created the beginning of a market we now call the Eurodollar market.
 The term Eurodollar transaction denotes any transaction involving dollars that takes place outside the United States.
 For example, a banking transaction booked externally to the boundaries of the United States, often through an overseas branch or subsidiary, qualifies as a Eurodollar.[14]